dragonfly-science/dragonfly-website/content/news/2010-12-01-common-dolphin-captures-report.md

 ---
-Estimates of common dolphin bycatch in the the jack mackerel trawl fishery over a 13-year period were recently published by Dragonfly Science in a report based on data from 1995 to 2009.
+Estimates of common dolphin bycatch in the the jack mackerel trawl fishery over a 13-year period were recently published by Dragonfly in a report based on data from 1995 to 2009.
 Common dolphins (*Delphinus delphis*) are the most frequently observed cetacean caught in New Zealand trawl fisheries.

 <!--more-->

-Estimates of common dolphin bycatch in the the jack mackerel trawl fishery over a 13-year period were recently published by Dragonfly Science in a report based on fisheries data from 1995 to 2009.
-Common dolphins (*Delphinus delphis*) are the most frequently observed cetacean caught in New Zealand trawl fisheries.

 Between the 1995–96 and 2008–09 fishing years, 108 common dolphin captures were reported by Ministry of Fisheries observers in the